Place content here. This is a site-wide alert banner.

 Original receipts for expenses equal to or greater than $75 must be retained to substantiate all expenses.
 If receipts are lost, submit Form 3301 FR.05 Missing Receipts Form that describes the expense, amount, date, place, and reason for missing receipts.

-Expense advances must be cleared via an expense report, pursuant to Procedure 3215 PR.03 Yale Spend Authorization (Cash Advance), no later than two weeks (10 business days) after the end date of travel.
+Expense advances must be cleared via an expense report, pursuant to Procedure 3215 PR.03 Yale Spend Authorization (Cash Advance), and are expected to be cleared no later than two weeks (10 business days) after the end date of travel.
 If travel exceeds 90 days, expenses incurred to date should be cleared every 90 days.
 To receive non-taxable reimbursements, employees have a maximum of 119 days from the date an expense is incurred to submit and receive approval on the expense for reimbursement through the “Create Expense Report” function in Workday.
 Expenses must be accounted for by submission of the relevant form and receipts.